Contribute to EUIdeas

 Avoid jargon, lead with the main idea, and present your arguments clearly and succinctly.

 EUIdeas uses links rather than citations for references.
 Links should direct readers to more detailed reports or other pieces of research, news items or other blog posts.
-Avoid/eliminate pay-walled references and when possible refer to open-access articles to give your readers access to further information.
+Avoid pay-walled sources or keep them to an absolute minimum.
+Whenever possible refer to open-access articles to give your readers access to further information.
 Ideally link your article to items in the EUI repository Cadmus.

-Use short, narrative titles, i.e. a single sentence that sums up the main argument of the article.
+Use a short, narrative title, i.e. a single sentence or phrase that sums up your main point.

 - Graphs and Charts

-EUIdeas encourages the use of charts, figures and other infographics, all of which are easier to read than tables.
+EUIdeas encourages the use of charts, figures and other infographics.
+All of these are easier to read than tables.

 - Biography and contributor photo

 EUIdeas provides full attribution to the contributors.
-Please send the editors a photo as well as a short bio, with your academic position, research interests, and if applicable your two most recent publications.
+Please send the editors a very short bio, with your academic position, research interests, and if relevant one or two recent publications.
+In some cases we will request a photo as well.

 - While comments are not foreseen, evidence-based rebuttals and counter-arguments will be considered for publication as related blog entries.